How to Join a Minecraft Server

 Don't Have a Server to Join?
 Create One

-Self-hosting (free but complicated)
+Self-hosting (free but a project)

 - Choose which Minecraft version you want

-- Pay $10/month
+- Pay $20/month

 - Your server is live - share the address with friends